Obtaining the CMOR and PrePARE source code and CMIP6 tables

 Python 3.11

-conda create -n cmor_dev -c conda-forge six libuuid json-c udunits2 hdf5 libnetcdf openblas netcdf4 numpy openssl python=3.11 $CONDA_COMPILERS
+mamba create -n cmor_dev -c conda-forge six libuuid json-c udunits2 hdf5 libnetcdf openblas netcdf4 numpy openssl python=3.11 $CONDA_COMPILERS

-• Activate the conda environment
+• Activate the mamba environment

-conda activate cmor_dev
+mamba activate cmor_dev

 Configuring cmor